shamikatamazon/genai/README.md

 # GenAI Demo's

-This repo currently contains 2 Demo's
-1/ RAG using FAISS
-2/ RAG using Kendra
+This repo contains demo's for using AWS GenAI services.
+Each directory has 2-3 folders, one for the notebook, another one for a streamlit deployment and in some cases a flask app that provides an API Gateway.